 Prior to the first use, it’s recommended to pre-wash to ensure any manufacturing residue is removed.
-There is no need to pre soak boosters to reach maximum absorbency due to the dyeing process.
+There is no need to pre soak absorbent inserts to reach maximum absorbency due to the dyeing process.

-Dirty nappies can be stored in a dry nappy bucket for up to two days.
-There’s no need to soak; wet nappies can be placed straight in the bucket, although a quick rinse will help your nappies last longer by diluting the acidic wee which can cause deterioration.
+Dirty nappies and pads can be stored in a dry nappy bucket for up to two days.
+There’s no need to soak; nappies and pads can be placed straight in the bucket, although a quick rinse will help your nappies last longer by diluting the acidic wee which can cause deterioration.
 For poo-ey nappies, tip any solids into the toilet and rinse the nappy well before placing in the nappy bucket.

-When washing, use at least half the recommended amount of detergent (the full amount for a heavily soiled load is best) and only use detergents without enzymes, softeners or bleach; eco-friendly detergents are usually safe.
-Cold water is fine – warmer water can be used but should be no hotter than 60c – regular washing at higher temperatures can deteriorate elastics.
+When washing, use the recommended amount of detergent as per detergent instructions, and only use detergents without enzymes, softeners or bleach; eco-friendly detergents are usually safe.
+Cold water is fine – washing at 60c is recommend for best results – regular washing at higher temperatures can deteriorate elastics.
 In particularly hard water areas, warm washes may be necessary on a regular basis.
 The recommended cycle is: pre-rinse -> wash -> rinse -> extra rinse -> spin.
-A lower spin speed is also recommended to prevent overstretching the elastics.
-Nappies and boosters should be fully unsnapped before washing to prevent breakage.
+A lower spin speed is also recommended for nappies to prevent overstretching the elastics.
+Nappies and inserts should be fully unsnapped before washing to prevent breakage.

 Do not use bleach, fabric softeners, vinegar, whitening products/detergents which contain these additives, or undiluted harsh chemicals.
-These products can seriously damage your nappies and use of them will void your warranty.
+These products can seriously damage your products and use of them will void your warranty.

-To dry your nappies, drape over a clothes airer or hang sideways over the washing line (the line should run front to back) to avoid stretching the elastics.
-Straighten and smooth the boosters flat before hanging.
-Drying in the sun will remove any lingering smells or stains, however nappies should only be left in direct sunlight for a few hours at a time to prevent fading and deterioration of fabric and snaps.
-Nappies may be dried in a clothes drier on occasion, providing a low heat is used for the outers.
+To dry, drape nappies over a clothes airer or hang sideways over the washing line (the line should run front to back) to avoid stretching the elastics.
+Straighten and smooth pads and inserts flat before hanging.
+Drying in the sun will remove any lingering smells or stains, however products should only be left in direct sunlight for a few hours at a time to prevent fading and deterioration of fabric and snaps.
+Nappies and pads may be dried in a clothes drier on occasion, providing a low heat is used.

-If you experience persistent smells or reduced absorbency, a strip wash may be done as per the following instructions – if nappies are washed properly as per the above instructions, there should be no need to regularly use this procedure.
-As a general guide, nappies should not be strip washed any more than every few months.
+If you experience persistent smells or reduced absorbency, a strip wash may be done as per the following instructions – if washed properly as per the above instructions, there should be no need to regularly use this procedure.
+As a general guide, nappies and pads should not be strip washed any more than every few months.